Trans-Code/organizer-manual/README.md

 - create and code.
 We hope that participants explore ideas and technologies, and create code that they can be proud of.

-To achive that invite trans folk and allies to come together for a day of hacking in a safe, friendly, inclusive environment.
+To achieve those goals we invite trans folk and allies to come together for a day of hacking in a safe, friendly, and inclusive environment.

 ## The Basics

 ### What is a Trans*Code event?

-A Trans*Code event is a hackday where the projects relate to issues facing the trans community or to subjects of interest to trans people. .
+A Trans*Code event is a hackday event where people come together to work on projects that relate to the trans community.

 Trans*Code events are always non-profit and free for participants if at all possible.
-We do not pay volunteers, speakers or organizers.
-Attendees don't need any previous knowledge about programming and there is no age limitation.
+We do not pay volunteers, speakers or organisers.
+Attendees don't need any previous knowledge about programming.
 All the attendees need is some curiosity and a desire to engage with the problems.

 ### Philosophy